ItzLoonie/TownOfHostPlus/README.md

 - Witch win condition added (Discussions somehow forgot this?)

 ### Additions
-- 17 new roles
+- New, original roles!
+(I lost count)
-- 12 new modifiers, with some originally being roles
+- New modifiers, mix of original and some originally roles
 - Trapster is now a modifier called Sticky
 - Sabotage Master is now a modifier called Quick Fix
+- Assassin is now a modifier called.. well...
+Assassin
 - Setting to disable the task counter for roles with tasks
 - Settings to disable the vent cleaning task, the waterwheels task on Polus, and the three waiting tasks (Reboot Wifi, Inspect Sample, and Run Diagnostics)
 - Parasite options for kill cooldown, venting, guessing and additional votes